andersrosen/mixedbag/docs/mainpage.md

     target_link_libraries(my-program PUBLIC mixedbag::mixedbag)

-### Add it to your CMake project using FetchContent
+### Add It to Your CMake Project Using FetchContent

 Add the following to your CMakeLists.txt: